SaurabhChawla100/spark-radiant/docs/dynamicFilterInSpark.md

 # spark-radiant Dynamic Filtering

-Spark-Radiant Dynamic Filter works well for the Join which is of type star schema type, where one table is having the huge number of records compare to other tables.
+Spark-Radiant Dynamic Filter works well for the Join which is a type of star schema, where one table consists of large number of records as compared to other tables.
 This Dynamic Filtering works on runtime by using the predicates from the smaller table and filter out the join columns from the smaller table used those predicates result on the bigger table and filter out the bigger table, resulting in the less expensive join.
 Since the number of records on the left side is reduced resulting in improving the performance of the Spark Sql Queries.

 ````